ogivuk/learning/tdd-django/README.md

     * render_to_string(_templateName_) - a function that renders the given template and returns a string.

 django.urls
-* resolve - an internal function used to resolve URLs and find what view function they should map to.
+* resolve(_url_) - an internal function used to resolve URLs to find what view function they should map to.
+    * returns a ResolverMatch object.
+* ResolverMatch - a class that captures various metadata about the resolved URL (by the resolve function).
+    * func - the view function that would be used to serve the URL.
 * path(_route_, _view_, kwargs=None, name=None) - a function used to map the _route_ URL to an appropriate view.
 It is used in the urls.py.
 * re_path(_route_, _view_, kwargs=None, name=None) - a function used to map a part of URL formulated as a RegEx expression _route_ to an appropriate view.
 It is used in the urls.py.